8.3.1 Faculty Employment

 The employment and payment of nonresident foreign nationals shall be in compliance with all applicable laws and relevant visa restrictions.

 Each new employee shall read and become familiar with the contents of the policies and procedures of the Board of Regents, the University System of Georgia (USG), and the employee’s institution that are applicable to the employee.

-Each USG institution shall establish 12 official paid holidays each calendar year for employees at the institution.
+Each USG institution shall establish official paid holidays each calendar year for employees at the institution.
+The number of paid holidays shall equal the number of paid holidays allowed for State of Georgia employees under state law.
 These holidays shall be awarded in addition to earned vacation time and shall be observed in accordance with the rules and regulations set forth by the Board of Regents, the USG, and the institution.
 A terminating employee shall not be paid for any official holidays occurring after the last working day of employment.

 A regular employee, as defined in the Human Resources Administrative Practice Manual, who works one-half time or more shall earn paid vacation/annual leave.
 A full-time regular employee shall be entitled to vacation/annual leave earned at the rate of:

 - One and one-fourth working days per month (10 hours) for each of the first five years of continuous employment;

 - One and one-half working days per month (12 hours) for each of the next five years of continuous employment; and,

 - One and three-fourths working days per month (14 hours) for each year after the completion of ten years of continuous employment.

 The accrual rate of vacation/annual leave for an hourly employee will be based upon his/her standard work commitment.
 The use of approved vacation/annual leave shall be recorded on institutional leave records.